oblq/Navigator/README.md

 useful to handle external requests such as deep linking, push notifications or shortcuts (open specific VC from AppDelegate) for instance and/or to simply call functions on VCs not directly accessible.

-Navigator is decoupled from the navigation logic in your storyboard, it works with UITabBarController, UISplitViewController and UINavigationController.
+Navigator is decoupled from the navigation logic in your storyboard and it operates on all native container view controllers (UITabBarController, UISplitViewController and UINavigationController) instantiated in your view hierarchy.
-If you use custom containers in your view hierarchy then you can navigate to them and complete navigation steps in closure.
+If you use custom containers then you can navigate to them and complete navigation steps in closure, same for not loaded UIViewControllers.

 ## Usage